stevenrakhmanchik/Plywood/README.md

 - Implementing more syntax features
 - Developing libraries and a package system
 - Literally anything else you want to suggest :)
+- Need someone to help design a logo for the programming language so that we can be more "official" (blender, photoshop, or another tool?)

 Contact info is in github bio.